ncmreynolds/muthur/README.md

 There is a 'speech gallery' from [Microsoft](https://speech.microsoft.com/portal/voicegallery) here where you can see what voices are available, the one I chose is 'Cora'.
 If you pick a new voice you need its 'proper' name which includes a region, type etc. set as the 'name'.

 You can also change the style, pitch and rate there's some rather verbose information [here](https://www.w3.org/TR/speech-synthesis/#S3.2.4).
-For the default MUTHUR voice we slowed and lowered the pitch of voice slightly which you can see under 'prosody'.
+For the default MU|TH|UR voice we slowed and lowered the pitch of voice slightly which you can see under 'prosody'.

 Note if you change the contents of 'muthur.py' it will be overwritten any time you use 'muthur/configure.sh' to change other settings.
 If you want to permanently swap to the the new voice, edit the template file with the following command.
 It's worth keeping a note of any changes you make for comparison.